-Carrageenan, is a type of dried seaweed extract that can be used in place of gelatin as vegan gelatin.
-Carrageenan is flavorless and it sets foods but less rigidly than gelatin.
+Carrageenan is a type of dried seaweed extract that can be used in place of gelatin as vegan gelatin.
+Organic vegan gelatin -Carrageenan is flavorless and it sets foods but less rigidly than gelatin.

 You probably know about xanthan gum from gluten-free baking but it can also thicken smoothies and sauces.
 Some people have difficulty digesting xanthan gum or avoid it because it is derived from corn.
 Guar gum is also a vegetable-based gum that acts the same as xanthan gum but seems to be easier to digest.

-Another gelatin alternative commonly present in jellies is konjak.
+Another gelatin alternative commonly present in jellies is Konjak.
 This yam-like plant is a central component of jelly candies and can be dried and pressed to produce a powder.
 Well, there you go!
 Gelatin without any animals needed!
-Whatever we may need to do, we can always count of plants to give us the answer.
+Whatever we may need to do, we can always count on plants to give us the answer.

 Halal gelatin is one of the largest manufacturer of gelatin in Pakistan.
 They supply gelatin not only in Pakistan but around the globe like Iran, Malaysia, Indonesia, Turkey, and Germany.